Citrinate/BoosterManager/README.md

 ### ItemIdentifiers

-An item identifier is an input used in certain commands that allows you to operate on only certain items.
-Multiple item identifiers may be provided to a command, but must be separated with `&&` instead of a comma.
+An item identifier is an input used in certain commands which allows you target specific items or groups of items.
+If a command allows for multiple item identifiers, each identifier must be separated with `&&` instead of a comma.
 The valid formats for an item identifier are as follows:

 Format | Example |
 --- | --- |